DeShrike/IntMachine/README.md

 ## Label.py

+Defines labels/variables.

 ## Instruction.py

+Defines a CPU instruction.

 ## Parameter.py

+Defines a patrameter to an instruction.

 ## Debugger.py

 Displays memory contents, CPU registers and flags, current intruction and variables.

 Allows executing a program step by step.

+## Definitions.py

+Misc definitions used by all modules.

+## Ansi.py

+Used by the debugger to write to the screen.

+## KeyGetter.py

+Used by the debugger to process keystrokes.

 # Assembly language